it63070105/week9_homework/Lab1/readme.md

-### Create two containers with the names "mycontainer1" and "mycontainer2" using the Nginx and MySQL images:
+### Create two containers with the names "mycontainer1" and "mycontainer2" and "mycontainer3":

 ```
 docker run -d --name mycontainer1 nginx:latest